We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Other potential benefits

 NAC is available over the counter in pharmacies and health stores.
+The Food and Drug Administration (FDA) is currently

 The side effects of NAC supplementation are usually mild and may include: